Learning-To-Measure: In-Context Active Feature Acquisition: Appendix

 \subsubsection{Hyperparameters}

 For our \LTM model, we use the same hyperparameter configurations for all our experiments as shown in \ref{tab:pfn_hyperparameters}.
+Unless specified otherwise, we use the greedy variant with the following hyperparameters.
 For pretraining the predictor, all models are trained for 100000 steps with a batch size of 8 tasks (with the exception of \MNIST, which was trained for 50000 steps).
 The predictor is trained with the Adam optimizer with the default optimizer parameters and with linear decay.
-We checkpoint the model at every 500 steps and save the model with the best validation loss.
+We evaluate validation loss over a fixed set of tasks at every 500 steps and save the model with the best validation loss.

 For the policy, we use a fixed temperature of 0.1 and a batch size of 8 for a total of 50000 training steps, with no learning rate decay.
 The transformer backbone and predictor weights are also jointly updated, with a lower learning rate of $1 \times 10^{-5}$.